Private School Jobs

 • Disability benefits

 • Leave programs (Sick, personal, holidays).
-Because most teaching positions are only for nine months, teachers may not receive annual vacation time (in either private or public settings).
+Because most teaching positions last only nine months, teachers may not receive annual vacation time (in private or public settings).

 • Retirement plans